appdev-lessons/contact-book-first-database/content.md

 Then Rails will automatically `require` that class in _every_ other file in our app.
 Phew!
 That will save us from typing hundreds of `require` statements.

 Notice that we named the class singularly (`Contact`), rather than plurally (`Contacts`).
 This is because each instance of this class is going to represent one **row** from the contacts table.
 It's similar to how the `String` class is called `String`, not `Strings`.

+- Select all that are true:
+- The files in the `app/models/` folder allow us to interact with our database relations (a.k.a. "tables").
+  - Yes!
+- The `app/models/` folder contains our database software.
+  - Not quite, re-read the previous section.
+- Our database table is called `Contacts` and our model class is also `Contacts`.
+  - Not quite, re-read the previous section.
+- Our database table is called `contacts` and our model class is called `Contacts`.
+  - Not quite, re-read the previous section.
+- Our database table is called `contacts` and our model class is called `Contact`.
+  - Yes!
+- In Ruby, an uppercase letter at the start of an object _always_ indicates a class.
+  - Yes!
+{: .choose_all #first_model title="First model" points="3" answer="[1,5,6]" }

 ### rails console